carbon-language/carbon-lang/docs/design/README.md

 Breaking this apart:

--   `fn` is the keyword used to indicate a function.
+-   `fn` is the keyword used to introduce a function.
 -   Its name is `Add`.
 -   It accepts two `i64` parameters, `a` and `b`.
 -   It returns an `i64` result.